SAP-samples/teched2025-IN260/exercises/Excercise_04.md

 ![IN260 Figure 04.01](assets/IN260_04.01.png)

 ## Step 2: Clean Up Errors
+Clean up time!
 The new Overlay MAG may show errors due to differences between the base source MIG and your trading-partner-specific MIG.
 Remove mappings that reference nodes not present in your MIG:
 - (a) Open the **Mapping List** tab.
 - (b) Filter by **Only errors** to see invalid mappings.
 - (c) **Delete** all erroneous mapping elements.